kjnapier/spacerocks/docs/Ephemerides.md

 obs = rocks.observe(obscode='W84')
 ```

-The attributes (listed in the following table) are computed lazily in the interest of computational efficiency.
+The attributes (listed in the following tables) are computed lazily in the interest of computational efficiency.

 | Observed Parameter                    | Attribute   |
 |:--------------------------------------|:------------|